rombie/contrail-controller/specs/bgp_mvpn.md

 MvpnManager::GetInputTunnelAttr(ErmVpnRoute *global_ermvpn_tree_route) const;

-ErmVpn manager shall call this API when ever forest node route (olist) is computed.
+ErmVpn Manager calls this API when ever forest node route (olist) is computed.
 MvpnManager can find this info from the associated db state.
 If the route is indeed replicated successfully, then the ingress PE router address can be provided as input tunnel attribute (which is part of the Type-4 route prefix)

 Reference: Page 254

-?
-It goes into correct vrf only because the prefix itself is copied ?

 ## 4.12 Source AS extended community